espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Watchful Gaze.md

 # Watchful Gaze
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You use your many eyes to look in all directions at once, making you extremely observant for a short period of time.
-You gain [[All-Around Vision]] until the start of your next turn.
+You gain [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/All-Around Vision]] until the start of your next turn.
 This lets you see in all directions and prevents you from being flanked.